Complex-Value Spatio-temporal Graph Convolutional Neural Networks and its Applications to Electric Power Systems AI: Numerical Experiments

 To strike a balance between the precision and recall, we define $F_1$-Score as the geometrical average of the precision and recall.
 Eq. \eqref{f1_score} shows the $F_1$-Score calculation.

 The results are shown in Tables \ref{FDIlocal_metrics} and \ref{FDIlocal_other}.
 It shows that Precision, Recall and $F_1$ Score are very high.
-It indicates that the false alarm rate of the Cplx-STGCN is very small.
+It indicates that the false alarm rate of the Cplx-STGCN is small and for both balanced and unbalanced data sets.